mrbooshehri/my_devops-journey/docker/README.md

 * As opposed to volumes and bind mounts, a tmpfs mount is temporary, and only persists in the host memory.
 When the container stops, the tmpfs mount is removed, and files written there won't be persisted
-* This is useful to termporarily sotre senstive files that you don't want to persist in either the hsot or the container writable layer.
+* This is useful to temporarily store sensitive files that you don't want to persist in either the host or the container writable layer.

-Limitationas:
+Limitations:

 * Unlike volumes and bind mounts, you can't share tmpfs between containers
-* This functionality is only available if you're running docker on Linux
+* This functionality is only availabel if you're running docker on Linux

 ```bash
 docker run -id --name mycent --tmpfs /tmp centos:latest